Hurricane Category 3 Emergency Action Plan

 When the wind starts howling, your job is simple: stay inside, away from windows, and in a small interior room if possible.
 Don’t light candles—if a window blows out, an open flame turns into a fire hazard fast.
 Bathrooms and closets often work well.
 Use battery lights only.

 The eye of the storm can fool you.
+Because of that, the back half is coming, and it’s usually worse.
+If it goes dead calm, do not walk outside.
 Keep a phone or radio on for official updates, but conserve battery.
-The back half is coming, and it’s usually worse.
-Worth adding: if it goes dead calm, do not walk outside.
 Silence the noise, check on family in your safe space, and ride it out.

 After the Storm: The Forgotten Phase

 This is where most plans fall apart.
-That said, photograph damage before you move anything.
-Once it’s safe to exit, document everything.
+In practice, once it’s safe to exit, document everything.
+Photograph damage before you move anything.
 Text, don’t call—networks clog instantly.
 Avoid standing water; it hides debris, downed lines, and contamination.

 If you evacuated, don’t rush back until officials say it’s clear.
-Supply chains will be broken, so ration what you have.
+And supply chains will be broken, so ration what you have.
 Check on neighbors, especially elderly ones.
 And mentally, give yourself grace—recovery from a Cat 3 is a marathon, not a sprint.

 Conclusion